Better risk-to-reward

 The Patience Principle teaches it before the market makes you pay for it — how to wait long enough for better decisions, better locations, and better trades.

 Most traders know they should be patient.
 Then the market opens, and that knowledge disappears.
-The Patience Principle — written by the creator of the TMT System — breaks down why waiting isn't weakness.
+The Patience Principle was written by the creator of the TMT System — our Trend, Momentum, Trade framework built around proprietary moving averages that help traders read structure, location, context, and confirmation with less stress and more clarity before taking action.
+It breaks down why waiting isn't weakness.
 It's a skill, and like every skill in this system, it can be built, structured, and repeated.

 Start learning now